Air Fryer Frozen Tater Tots: Extra Crispy Every Time

 Do I need to thaw tater tots before air frying?

-No. Cook directly from frozen — thawing is not only unnecessary but counterproductive.
+No — cook directly from frozen for the best results.
+Thawing is not only unnecessary but counterproductive.
 Thawed tater tots have a wet, soft exterior that takes longer to crisp than frozen tots, which start with a slightly dry, icy surface that quickly drives off moisture as the air fryer heats up.
-Always start with frozen tots straight from the bag for the best results.
+Always start with frozen tots straight from the bag.